isaevmik/cppClasses/README.md

 # cppClasses
-Here We Have some self-made useful C++ classes and functions to ease our life.
+Here We Have some useful C++ classes and functions to ease our life.